jandorn/jandorn.com/src/pages/blog/climbing-kilimanjaro.md

 Let's just say the night was far from ideal, but I've had worse.
 Thanks to some Imodium, the stomach troubles were mostly at bay.
 So, we kicked off early again, right after breakfast, gearing up for what would be our longest day yet – a solid 8-hour climb.

 The Machame Route can be tackled in either 6 or 7 days.
-I went for the 6-day option, which meant skipping the Karanga Camp on the fourth day and heading straight for the final camp.
+I went for the 6-day option, which meant skipping **Karanga Camp** on the fourth day and heading straight for the final camp.

 ![Path to Barafu Camp](../../images/blog/kilimanjaro/path-to-barafu.jpg)

 And that’s exactly what we did.
 Starting at 3900 meters (12795 feet), we pushed on, climbing up to 4673 meters (15331 feet).
-By the afternoon, we had reached Barafu Camp – the last and highest camp.
+By the afternoon, we had reached **Barafu Camp** – the last and highest camp.
 The day was long and exhausting, especially on the back of a sleep-deprived night.
 But surprisingly, the altitude didn’t hit me as hard this time.
 Maybe the acclimatisation was paying off – only a slight pressure in my head, but no headache, nausea, or other issues.
 A big relief!

 The plan for the evening was simple: unwind, grab an early dinner, and try to catch some sleep before the midnight summit push.
 We aimed for at least three hours of rest before waking up at 11:30 PM.